ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 ~~~
 {: .source}

-Here, you will get each thread tagging their output with their unique ID, a number between 0 and NUM_THREADS-1.
+Here, you will get each thread tagging their output with their unique ID, a number between 0 and (number of threads - 1).

-> ## Pragmas and code blocks
+> ## Pragmas and code blocks in FORTRAN
-> An OpenMP pragma applies to the following *code block* in C or C++.
+> An OpenMP directive applies to the *code block* following it in C or C++.
+Code blocks are either a single line, or a series of lines wrapped by curly brackets.
-> Code blocks are either a single line, or a series of lines wrapped by curly brackets.
+>
-> Because Fortran doesn't have an analogous construction, many OpenMP pragmas in Fortran are paired with an "end" pragma, such as `!$omp parallel end`.
+> Because Fortran doesn't have an analogous construction, many OpenMP directives in Fortran are paired with the matching "end" directive, such as `!$omp parallel end`.
 {: .callout}

 > ## Thread ordering